mauassenco/spa-vanillaJS-express/README.md

-Simple SPA project using only Vanilla Javascript and Express.
+Simple SPA project without frameworks, using only Vanilla Javascript and Express.